ndemou/Out-PingStats/README.md

 > **For all these graphs the lower the better**

 **% of TIME with LOW RESPONDERS** This is computed only when evaluating the quality of the uplink to the internet.
-In that case we ping about a dozen hosts in parallel.
+In that case we ping about 10 hosts in parallel.
 Some times a few of them may not respond.
 This graph shows the percentage of time where at least half of them failed to reply.